Don't Get Bogged Down With The Techie Stuff

 Ideally, video projection is really best for viewing DVD, Blu-ray, HD-DVD movies and for big events, such as the Super Bowl, or, if viewing a TV program, limit it to that season-ending cliff hanger.
 If you desire longer bulb life, limit your viewing to about 12 hours a week and your projection bulb might last several years.

-If you are looking for a replacement for total nightly TV watching, it would be more cost effective to buy a large screen rear projection television, LCD, or Plasma set rather than a video projector.
+If you are looking for a replacement for total nightly TV watching, it would be more cost effective to buy a large screen LCD or Plasma set rather than a video projector.

 For a complete picture of what all the different television and video display technologies offer the consumer, including advantages and disadvantages of each type, check out the resources listed below: